jtco-io/aeon/readme.md

 * helpers
 * utils

-Prion is the code base and engine in which you your projects workflow and services is build.
+Aeon is the code base and engine in which you your projects workflow and services is build.
 Eg anytime your building a Webpack you'll prob use Webpack and need it's Development server.